-Prerequisite study may include:
+Prerequisites may include:

-- VCE subjects, including those that have been taken as part of an International Baccalaureate
+- Victorian Certificate of Education (VCE) subjects, including those that have been taken as part of an International Baccalaureate

 - A relevant overseas qualification such as GCE A Levels, or other tertiary studies.

-How do I check subject prerequisites?
+How do I check if a subject has requisites?

 What if I haven’t completed a prerequisite?

-Non-VCE subject prerequisites
+Non-VCE subject prerequisite equivalencies

 - Year 12 studies in an Australian state outside Victoria

 For instructions on how to get non-VCE subject prerequisites approved, visit our Non-VCE subject prerequisites FAQ.

-If you completed a prerequisite for a University of Melbourne subject at an overseas institution through an Exchange or Fee-paying program, you can submit an ask.unimelb enquiry for Stop 1 to process your requisite waiver.
+If you completed a prerequisite for a University of Melbourne subject at an overseas institution through an Exchange or Fee-paying program, you can submit an enquiry for Stop 1 to process your requisite waiver.

 Select the topic ‘Overseas Study’, and sub-topic ‘Enrolment and Credit for Overseas Study’.
 You will need to attach a Statement of Results from the host institution, and indicate the subject you completed overseas, and the subject it is a prerequisite for here.

-How do I request a Requisite Waiver?
+How do I request a requisite waiver?

-Contact the Subject Coordinator to request a requisite waiver.
-You will need the Coordinator's written permission to take the subject.
+- Contact the Subject Coordinator to request a requisite waiver.
+You will need the Subject Coordinator's written permission to take the subject.
 Melbourne Law School (MLS) students: submit a Subject Prerequisite Waiver Application directly to the MLS.
 Do not contact the Subject Coordinator for permission.

 - Subject Coordinator's name and email address